-The existing development is legal nonconforming in terms of the front building setback, and landscaping, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
-Pursuant to this code section, a conforming use may be located on a nonconforming property so long as any new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.
+The existing development is legal nonconforming in terms of the floor area ratio (FAR) and landscaping, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
+Pursuant to this Code section, a conforming use may be located on a nonconforming property so long as any new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.

 Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the existing site nonconformities can remain pursuant to the City's legal nonconforming provisions.
-The applicant proposes to modify the landscaping to bring it into closer conformance with the minimum landscaping requirements.
-The property complies with all other applicable commercial zone development standards including the side and rear setback, parking, building height, and lot width.
+The applicant proposes to provide additional landscaping in the front and rear parking lots to bring the site into closer conformance with the minimum landscaping requirements.
+As proposed, the property complies with other applicable commercial zone development standards including the side and rear setbacks, building height, and lot width.
+Although parking is currently considered legal-nonconforming based on the existing/previous allowed uses; with the proposed cannabis retail operations, parking will be compliance.